awslabs/aws-api-gateway-developer-portal/dev-portal/public/custom-content/content-fragments/GettingStarted.md

 ### Monitor your usage

 Typically each API has a usage limit set for each API Key.
-As you scale up your usage of the APIs, you can monitor your usage towards the limits on [your dashboard](/dashboard).
+As you scale up your usage of the APIs, you can monitor your usage towards the limits on [your dashboard](/dashboard). -->

+To use any of our APIs, you must first have a developer account created. **Please reach out to your Enview point of contact**, or email support@enview.com in order to have an account created for you.
+A developer account allows you to generate authentication tokens for accessing our APIs.